hatmer/pool/README.md

-Pool

-Mining Pool server and client (miner) binary.
+Mining Pool server with custom client (CPU miner) binary.
 Interfaces with either Bitcoin or Monero.